Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Illustrative Applications

 \section{Illustrative Applications}

-In this section, we will use three examples to illustrate the algorithms.
-The Gaussian mixture model is discussed first, with implementations for all three \smc algorithms with comparison to \rjmcmc and \pmcmc.
-It will be shown that all five algorithms agree on the results while the performance in terms of Monte Carlo variance varies considerably.
-It will also be demonstrated how the adaptive refinements of the algorithms behaves in practice.
-We will reach the conclusion that considering ease of implementation, performance and generality, the \smctwo algorithm is most promising among all three strategies.
+A classical Gaussian mixture model (\gmm) as formulated in \citet{DelMoral:2006hc} was first used to compare all three \smc algorithms with \rjmcmc, \ais and \pmcmc.
+The details of model setting and results are in the supplementary material.
+It was found that all five algorithms agree on the results while the performance in terms of Monte Carlo variance varies considerably.
+We reached the conclusion that the \smctwo algorithm with adaptive strategies is the most promising among the \smc strategies, considering ease of implementation, performance and generality.
+Also, while it has been suggested that \ais might perform similarly to \smc for the estimation of normalising constants, the \gmm example shows that resampling can have a beneficial effect on the variance allowing \smc to outperform \ais in practice.

-Then two more realistic examples, a nonlinear \ode model and a Positron Emission Tomography compartmental model are used to study the performance and robustness of algorithm \smctwo compared to \ais and \pmcmc.
+In this section, two realistic examples, a nonlinear \ode model and a Positron Emission Tomography compartmental model are used to study the performance and robustness of algorithm \smctwo compared to \ais and \pmcmc.
 Various configurations of the algorithms are considered including both sequential and parallelized implementations.